Does this sound like a good commenting convention to add into our

 single thing - the buttons are bad enough, but it makes you have to

-stop and think I'd rather accept the consequences of the current
+I'd rather accept the consequences of the current

 stylings, or take out the css that's causing it - whichever the